Allison Nelson

 Aside from admissions work, I have significant experience as an executive across multiple industries.
 In addition to working in investment banking at Credit Suisse and in consulting at Bain, I've founded several companies including a chain of wine bars, and held executive positions for both start-ups and larger companies, including a publicly traded e-commerce company where I led a division of 750 employees.

-I’m also an active volunteer who dedicates time to mentor start-up entrepreneurs, support women in business, and work with low-income communities on resumes and mock interviews.
-I provide applicants with insight into best interviewing practices since I’ve led the recruiting programs for several companies, accelerators, and VC firms, and conducted interviews for Harvard and Wellesley.
+I’m also an active volunteer who dedicates time to mentoring start-up entrepreneurs, supporting women in business, and working with low-income communities on resumes and mock interviews.
+I provide applicants with insight into best interviewing practices since I’ve led the recruiting programs for several companies, accelerators, and VC firms.
+Additionally, I’m a Board Member of the Harvard Business School Club of Arizona and President of the Wellesley-in-Phoenix Alumnae Association.

-I received a BA from Wellesley College in Chinese Studies.
-While earning my MBA from HBS, and in addition to serving as Editor of The Harbus, I was VP of The Women’s Student Association, and received both the President’s award for graduating student and a Harvard fellowship that provided funds for tuition.
+I received a BA in Chinese Studies from Wellesley College.
+While earning my MBA from HBS, in addition to serving as the Editor-in-Chief of The Harbus, I also held the position of VP of The Women’s Student Association.
+I received the President’s Award at graduation and a Harvard fellowship that provided funds for tuition.